3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 We can see that there's an unknown service under port 9999, which we'll try to fingerprint later on, because we know for certain that there's a HTTP server running on port 10000.
-We'll go and browse to the site under port 10000 and we'll get:
+We'll go and browse to the site behind port 10000 and we'll get:

 <img width="352" alt="site" src="https://user-images.githubusercontent.com/47437989/117629758-2a184d80-b183-11eb-83f4-3e93101318ec.png">